Skoda Octavia Estate (2017 - ) review

 The pre-facelift Octavia hatchback was crash tested by Euro NCAP in 2013 and scored a maximum five stars, although standards have moved on since then.
 All cars include a tyre-pressure monitoring system, front and knee airbags, as well as front side airbags.
 A driver alert system – which warns of fatigue – is included in SE models and above, but features like lane assist and blind spot monitoring are options.
 Automatic emergency braking is only included on models from SE Technology upwards, which is a shame at a time when manufacturers are increasingly including it as standard across many model ranges.

 All Octavias have a decent level of equipment as standard, including an infotainment system with DAB radio and smartphone connectivity, controlled through an 8.0-inch touch-screen.
 SE models add cruise control and dual-zone air conditioning, while SE Technology cars have an upgraded infotainment system, adaptive cruise control and parking sensors both front and back.
 SE L models give you 17-inch alloy wheels, leather and Alcantara upholstery and full LED headlights, while the L&K variant includes a larger 9.2-inch infotainment screen, an upgraded sound system and 18-inch alloys.
 The vRS model has 18-inch wheels and red seams on the upholstery.

 You want a practical and economical estate car at a competitive price.
-The Octavia may not set everyone’s pulse racing, but it’s a very sensible choice that gives you a lot of car and kit for your money, and comes in enough varieties to suit most tastes and needs.
+The Octavia is a very sensible choice that gives you a lot of car and kit for your money, and comes in enough varieties to suit most tastes and needs.
 An exceptional all-rounder and a fabulous family car.